 This post may contain affiliate links.
 Please read our disclosure policy.

-Once you make these buttermilk pancakes from scratch, you’ll never make them any other way!
-Try serving these tasty morsels with Buttermilk Syrup, Healthy Egg Muffins, and Orange Juice Smoothie.
+Try serving these tasty pancakes with Buttermilk Syrup, Healthy Egg Muffins, and Orange Julius.

 Making them from scratch is nearly as simple as using a store bought mix, but the little extra effort is SO worth it because the pancakes end up being much more fluffy and flavorful.